 Two often overlooked methods of controlling stress and anxiety are nutrition and exercise.
-You probably already know that eating well and exercising are good for your body.
+You probably already know that eating well and exercising is good for your body.
 Well, research has shown that a healthy diet and regular exercise can also improve one’s mental health.
-With simple lifestyle changes, one can become healthier and reduce the symptoms of stress and anxiety as well as decrease the frequency of employing destruction coping mechanisms, such as turning to drugs and alcohol.
-Here are some guidelines to eating well and exercising:
+With simple lifestyle changes, one can become healthier and reduce the symptoms of stress and anxiety as well as decrease the frequency of employing destructive coping mechanisms, such as turning to drugs and alcohol.
+Here are some guidelines for eating well and exercising:

 Research has shown that certain foods can contribute to the symptoms of stress and anxiety and can negatively impact one’s sleep.
-While some foods contribute to anxiety, there are other foods that can reduce the symptoms of anxiety.
+While some foods contribute to anxiety, other foods can reduce the symptoms of anxiety.
 By eating fewer foods that exacerbate stress and more foods that reduce stress, you can help improve your mood and mental health.
-Below are a few basic guidelines to eating healthy:
+Below are a few basic guidelines for eating healthy:

 Exercise promotes both physical and mental health.
-In fact, several studies have found that for some people exercise can work just as well as medications to reduce the symptoms of anxiety and depression and in some cases the effects last longer than medication.
-Exercise can aid in reducing stress and anxiety in a number of ways.
+Several studies have found that for some people exercise can work just as well as medications to reduce the symptoms of anxiety and depression, and in some cases, the effects last longer than medication.
+Exercise can aid in reducing stress and anxiety in several ways.
 To start, exercise releases serotonin and endorphins, which are chemicals in your body that makes you feel good.
-Exercise also increases energy, improves self-esteem, improve alertness and concentration, and helps with sleep.
-In addition, exercise is a great way to release built up muscle tension caused by frequent stress.
+Exercise also increases energy, improves self-esteem, improves alertness and concentration, and helps with sleep.
+In addition, exercise is a great way to release built-up muscle tension caused by frequent stress.